alcl2000/Amy-Lewis-PP5-FE/README.md

         * Used in the Navbar and also re-used to provide loaders on different pages that need various load states
     * Task Cards
         * Used to display basic details of a task, reused on the home and project pages

+## Deployment Steps:

+* Log into or create your Heroku account
+* Go to you dashboard and select ‘New App’ from the dropdown
+* Pick a unique name for your app, and select a database in your region
+* From the new app’s dashboard select a repository to link the app to
+* To deploy manually, click the ‘deploy’ button, else check the ‘allow automatic deploys’ box and select which branch to automatically deploy from
+* If your app is reliant on lots of javascript, go to the settings section of the app and scroll down to the ‘CONFIG_VARS’
+    * Add the following variables pair:
+        * NODE_OPTIONS: --max_old_space_size=2560
+    * This helps prevent Javascript stack overloads

 ## Sprints